Speak to a team member now

 If you’re already in retirement using drawdown, consider a natural yield approach—only withdrawing income generated by your investments.
 And to weather short-term storms, hold one to three years’ worth of essential expenses in an easy-access account.

-Inflation, mortgages, and taxes: The uncertain road ahead
+Inflation, mortgages, and taxes: the uncertain road ahead

 It’s tough to predict how tariffs will ultimately affect inflation.
 On one hand, companies may raise prices to offset higher costs.
 On the other, we might see price wars as firms compete for access to the US market or UK consumers could benefit from surplus goods diverted from the US.